-To date, we have not received revenues from the sale of our independently developed pharmaceutical products.
-We earn revenue by performing services under research and development contracts, grants, and manufacturing contracts, and from licensing access to our proprietary technologies.
-Since our inception, we estimate that we have received approximately \$124.2 million in revenue under these types of agreements.
+To date, we have not received revenues from the sale of our independently developed pharmaceutical products and have received minimal amounts of revenue from the sale of commercially marketed products by our licensees.
+We earn revenue by performing services under research and development contracts, grants, manufacturing contracts, and from licensing access to our proprietary technologies.
+Since our inception, we estimate that we have received approximately \$135 million in revenue under these types of agreements.
 Revenues by source were as follows (in millions):

-onths ended rch 31,
+Three Months Ended March 31,

+2007 2006

-Source 2006 2005
+Source

+Influenza grants \$ 0.8 \$ 0.3

-NIH contracts \$ 3.8 \$ 1.3
+NIH contracts 3.8

-CMV grants 1.0 1.1
+CMV grants 1.0

-Anthrax grant 0.4

-Other contracts and grants 0.4 0.1
+Other contracts and grants 0.1 0.5

-Total contract and grant revenues 5.6 2.5
+Total contract and grant revenues 0.9 5.6

+Merial license 0.2

-Invitrogen royalties 0.2
+Other royalties and licenses 0.2

-Total royalty and license revenues 0.0 0.2
+Total royalty and license revenues 0.4

-Total revenues \$ 5.6 \$ 2.7
+Total revenues \$ 1.3 \$ 5.6